WhyNine/Whats-playing-on-Plex-server/README.md

 Radio stations are played using the embedded radio player provided by UKRadioLive (see https://ukradiolive.com/embed-radio).
 If you want to change the list of radio stations, copy the code from UKRadioLive (make sure the "Radio starts automatically" tick-box is ticked) and create a new html file (use an existing one as a template).
 Then modify the array radio_stations in plex.js.

 ## More information
-The following website was very helpful in determining how to access the PMS: https://github.com/Arcanemagus/plex-api/wiki/Plex-Web-API-Overview.
+The following websites were very helpful in determining how to access the PMS: https://github.com/Arcanemagus/plex-api/wiki/Plex-Web-API-Overview and https://github.com/plexinc/plex-media-player/wiki/Remote-control-API.
 Working out the parameters for the video transcoding were a bit hit & miss but seem to work ok.